A Greedy PDE Router for Blending Neural Operators and Classical Methods: Background

 Direct methods like Gauss Elimination and Thomas Algorithm can be computationally expensive in high-dimensional domains when solving systems like \Cref{eq:mainpdediscrete}.
 In contrast, iterative methods like Jacobi and Gauss-Seidel offer computational speedups by iteratively updating the solution, gradually converging to the true solution for the PDE.
 The general iterative update is

 where $u^{(t)}$ is the $t^{\text{th}}$ iterate of the solution and $C$ is a preconditioning matrix.
 Jacobi uses $C = D^{-1}$, where $D$ is the diagonal of $\mathcal{L}_h^a$, and Gauss-Seidel uses $C = (D + L)^{-1}$, where $L$ denotes the strict lower triangular part.
-However, iterative methods tend to damp low frequency components of the error slowly.
-Multigrid solvers \citep{briggs2000multigrid,trottenberg2001multigrid,hackbusch2013multi} tackle this problem by alternating smoothing on coarse and fine grid resolutions to dampen more uniformly across frequencies.
-We defer the reader to \Cref{sec:multigrid} for more background on Multigrid solvers.
+However, these methods tend to damp low frequency parts of the error slowly.